 The Board of Shepherds Friendly has been undertaking contingency planning on the possible impact of Brexit for some time, a process that has involved our professional advisers, actuaries and investment managers.
 In terms of the Society’s investments, the investment managers have been tasked with looking at de-risking the portfolio given the markets strong start to 2019.
 Indeed, as markets have risen the investment managers have reduced risk by reducing equity exposure and locking in some of the investment returns, we have already made so far this year.

-As we head towards 29th March our investment managers will continue to lower the overall risk profile of the Society’s portfolio in order to protect our members’ funds.
+As we head towards leaving the EU our investment managers will continue to lower the overall risk profile of the Society’s portfolio in order to protect our members’ funds.

 Our process of ‘smoothing’ to protect your investments